kermarrecg/fSWp/README.md

 |**Example**   |  IGS DTS | NTAL | tenv format | HYDL, LPAL station | xx |

-* For model 1, 2 and 4 we have used the time series from the International GPS Service (IGS) station DRAO (USA), as well as NEAH and LPAL (strong periodical components)
+* For model 1, 2, and 4 we have used the time series from the International GPS Service (IGS) station DRAO (USA), as well as NEAH and LPAL (strong periodical components)

-* For model 3, we have used examples from Wettzell, Germany with in total 6 GPS stations (WTZA, WTZJ, WTZR, WTZS, WTZZ and WTZL).
-The observations are in raw format and contains outliers, data gaps and jumps.
+* For model 3, we have used examples from Wettzell, Germany with in total of 6 GPS stations (WTZA, WTZJ, WTZR, WTZS, WTZZ and WTZL).
+The observations are in raw format and contain outliers, data gaps, and jumps.
 A description of the tenv format can be found in the folder under tenv format.txt.

-* All time series are freely availabe to download for testing purpose under
+* All time series are freely available to download for testing purposes under

 NTAL:
 		<http://rz-vm115.gfz-potsdam.de:8080/repository/entry/show?entryid=80daee1b-ff73-481f-b0f3-18026282c03e>